Family of jailed Saudi activist implores Canada to call out kingdom's human rights record at G20 | CBC News

 "But really there is no downside for Canada to stand for human rights [at] the G20."

-Alhathloul said his family last heard from his sister three weeks ago, and that she said she planned to start another hunger strike.
+Walid said his family last heard from his sister three weeks ago and that she said she planned to start another hunger strike.

 "Since then we haven't heard anything from her.
 We are not aware of what is going on there.
 They did not allow us to contact her and they did not allow her to contact us as well," he said.

-Alhathloul had previously told her family that she'd been held in solitary confinement and suffered electrocution, flogging, and sexual assault during her detention.
+Alhathloul — who is not a Canadian citizen or a permanent resident but lived in Canada for five years as a student — had previously told her family that she'd been held in solitary confinement and suffered electrocution, flogging and sexual assault during her detention.

+Since her detention she has received a number of human rights awards and was nominated for the Nobel Peace Prize.

-But despite the campaigning, there has been little movement and, recently, confusion surrounding her case.
+But despite the campaigning, there has been little movement and, recently, some confusion surrounding her case.

-Earlier in November Saudi Arabia's ambassador to the United Kingdom, Khalid bin Bandar bin Sultan bin Abdulaziz Al Saud, told The Guardian newspaper that the kingdom was considering clemency for her as a result of growing pressure over its human rights record ahead of the G20 — only for the embassy to deny that report days later.
+Earlier this month, Saudi Arabia's ambassador to the United Kingdom, Khalid bin Bandar bin Sultan bin Abdulaziz Al Saud, told the Guardian newspaper that the kingdom was considering clemency for her as a result of growing pressure over its human rights record ahead of the G20 — only for the embassy to deny that report days later.

 "I was skeptical because we have experienced that previously," said Walid Alhathloul.
 But he said he hopes a U.S. administration under president-elect Joe Biden could bring change to his sister's case.
 Biden has previously pledged to make Saudi Arabia a "pariah" over its human rights failings.

-"I really hope the president elect is able to keep his word because the situation in Saudi in terms of human rights is really deteriorating," said Alhathloul.
+"I really hope the president-elect is able to keep his word because the situation in Saudi in terms of human rights is really deteriorating," Alhathloul's brother said.

-CBC has reached out the Global Affairs and the Saudi embassy for comment.
+CBC News has reached out to Global Affairs Canada and the Saudi Embassy for comment.

 Comments